 With a whisk or electric mixer, beat the cream until it forms soft, fluffy peaks, but not stiff.
 Beat in the sugar and any flavoring on a low-speed.
 Fold in the cinnamon.

-This dish can be served as an alternative to whipped cream with any fruit as a side dish or as a dessert
+Ricotta cream can be served as an alternative to whipped cream with any fruit as a side dish or dessert

 Makes about 2 cups

 Put 16 ounces ricotta cheese in a food processor and add 2 egg yolks, 2 tablespoons of rum, the grated zest of a lemon and 3 tablespoons of honey or sugar.
 Process until smooth.
 Pour over the strawberries and chill until serving

 Berries and Cream Icebox Cake

 Choose seasonal berries and/or fruit that is ripe and ready in your local market.

 3 cups heavy whipping cream